A Composite Likelihood-based Approach for Change-point Detection in Spatio-temporal Processes: Optimization of CLMDL using PELT

-Since the true change-points $T\Lambda^o$ are not pruned asymptotically, by Theorem \ref{unknownprob} or \ref{finerate}, PELT can find the minimizer of CLMDL as $S,T \longrightarrow \infty.$ Although there is no guarantee that PELT can obtain the exact solution of CLMDL when $S$ and $T$ are small, in practice, we find PELT works well as demonstrated by the numerical experiments in Section 4.2.
-Note that for small $S$ and $T$, an alternative is to directly implement optimal partitioning~(\cite{Jackson2005}), which guarantees the exact minimization of CLMDL and requires a computational cost of $O(ST^2)$.
+Since the true change-points $T\Lambda^o$ are not pruned asymptotically, PELT can find the minimizer of CLMDL as $S,T \longrightarrow \infty.$ Although there is no guarantee that PELT can obtain the exact solution of CLMDL when $S$ and $T$ are small, in practice, we find PELT works well as demonstrated by the numerical experiments.
+In \Cref{add_simu_PELT} of \Cref{sec:add_num}, we compare the optimization performance of PELT with the optimal partitioning algorithm~(OP) in \cite{Jackson2005}, which guarantees the exact minimization of CLMDL with a computational cost of $O(ST^2)$.
+In particular, we find that PELT always returns the same minimizer of CLMDL as OP, even for small $S$ and $T$.
+We refer to \Cref{add_simu_PELT} for more details.